johannwest7012/ForexTradingAlgo/README.md

 6 : FINAL STATE , sell the currency pair <br />

 Buy back strategy : currently the only buy back strategy is buying back after a certange percentage profit is made, or a certain percentage of profit is lost.
+A better one will be implemented in the future.

 Strategy in english :
 There must be two or more green candles, followed by two or more red candles, followed by two or more green candles.
 Then there must be a at least one red candle, followed by a red candle that closes below the support line.
 Then there can be as many red candles after this, but eventually there must be a green candle, that does not close above the resistance line.
 Then there must be a red candle who's high breaks the fib 0.618 line.
 Then we sell the currency.